 I think containers are important.
 Sometimes I will match a container to the decor of a room, but I think neutral candles in glass containers are perfect for any spot in the home and then it’s just down to your preferred scent.

 Do you have any tips for getting the best fragrance or burn out of your scented candle?
 How can you best care for your candle?

 The number one tip I have been given is to trim the wick every time the candle is lit.
 This helps stop the flame from getting too big and makes your wick last longer.

-What is your favourite scented candle and why?
+What is your favorite scented candle and why?

 It’s got to be the Paula Rooney X AMARA scented candle, of course.
-It’s so evocative of my childhood memories, and also the memory of my wedding and all the lovely couples’ weddings that we have been honoured to be a part of.
-Before this candle was created, my favourite scented candle was Diptyque Roses.
+It’s so evocative of my childhood memories, and also the memory of my wedding and all the lovely couples’ weddings that we have been honored to be a part of.
+Before this candle was created, my favorite scented candle was Diptyque Roses.

 You’re buying a scented candle as a gift for someone – what fragrance is a safe choice?

 I think rose is a good option as everyone loves the smell of roses.
 Anything with geraniums as well for me is a great choice.